 About Peoria Arizona

 Peoria Arizona is located in northwest Phoenix.
-In July of 2014 the population of Peoria was 166,924 residents.
+In July of 2014, the population of Peoria was 166,924 residents.
 Peoria is the 9th biggest city Arizona and the 150th largest city in the USA based on population.
 From 2000 to 2010, Peoria’s population grew over 42% and from 2010 to 2013 there population grew 5.5%.
 Peoria was incorporated on the west side of Phoenix in 1954.
 The original settlers that originally came from Peoria, Illinois named in Peoria.
 Peoria Arizona is surrounded by breathtaking terrain and rugged beauty of the Sonoran Desert.
 Its statuesque saguaros and stunning sunsets serve as the perfect backdrop for just about any person to venture outdoors.
 Peoria hosts on the largest stadium facilities for spring training baseball.
-Peoria has easy access to about every sporting venue in the area.
+Peoria has easy access to every sporting venue in the area.

 Peoria’s Major Attractions